 #20 Stay Focusd

-The extension allocates restricted time to the websites you want and once you have used all the time, the websites will remain inaccessible for the rest of the day.
+The extension allocates restricted time to the websites you want and once you have used them all the time, the websites will remain inaccessible for the rest of the day.

 Best Chrome Extensions – Executive Sumary

 As you see there are many Google Chrome extensions for bloggers that can ease your life.
 I am not saying you have to install all of them.
-Select the ones you like and save time in all different blogging activities you are doing every day.
+Select the ones you like and save time in all the different blogging activities you are doing every day.

 I recommend to disable or uninstall extensions that you don’t use as they may slow your Chrome browser.